dbeadle1/Blog/_posts/power-automate-empty-pdf-trick.md

 So here's the workaround: give it what it wants.
 A PDF.
 A completely empty one.

+But we're not gonna mess around with getting file content or converting anything to or from base64, we're just gonna use a special string in a Compose action.

 Here's the world's smallest valid PDF:

 ```plaintext